mmonfils/neighborhood-lab-dsm/tracking-the-blueprint/README.md

 ## What We Look Into Here

 We do not limit ourselves to one single topic or city ordinance.
-We track top down pressure across all levels of influence, including:
+We track top-down pressure across all levels of influence, including:

-* **Economics and Money:** Following how centralized capital, corporate investments, out of state developers, and corporate lobbies shift funding away from local control.
+* **Economics and Money:** Following how centralized capital, corporate investments, out-of-state developers, and corporate lobbies shift funding away from local control.
 * **Law and Politics:** Documenting how decisions made at the state or federal level restrict what city councils, school boards, and neighborhoods are allowed to decide for themselves.
 * **Local Impacts:** Tracing how these broader, historical shifts directly change everyday life on central Iowa streets, from the cost of housing to the safety of our public spaces.

 ## How We Write Our Notes

-If you want to contribute research, timelines, or brief write ups to this folder, please keep these guidelines in mind:
+If you want to contribute research, timelines, or brief write-ups to this folder, please keep these guidelines in mind:

 * **No textbook talk.** Avoid academic jargon, heavy legal terms, and dry political science language.
 Write your findings clearly, like you are explaining a pattern to a friend on a front porch.
 * **Focus on the pattern.** Show how the specific event you are looking at is part of a larger blueprint to centralize power.